Portfolio Capital Flows to Emerging Markets amid the Pandemic | Angry Bear

 The IMF itself has pledged to provide debt service relief to its poorest members, while working with the Group of 20 on its Debt Service Suspension Initiative.
 Under this program, the governments of the G20 have offered to suspend the payments of government-to-government debt for 73 developing economies.
 The G20 also called on private lenders to offer similar relief, but there has been little response.

 The onset of a debt crisis among the emerging market countries has been foreseen.
-The widespread borrowing to deal with the pandemic, however, has exacerbated the debt overhang.
-The pandemic will continue to affect financial stability and economic performance even as medical measures are implemented to deal with the virus.
+The widespread borrowing to deal with pandemic, however, has exacerbated the debt overhang.
+The pandemic will continue to affect financial stability and economic performance even as medical measures are implemented to deal with the virus .